giovi321/log-triage/README.md

 - `{error_count}` - number of lines matching error rules
 - `{warning_count}` - number of lines matching warning rules
 - `{line_count}` - number of lines included in the payload excerpt (full context or errors-only, depending on `llm_payload_mode`)

+Modules rely on the global `llm.providers` map for connection info.
+If `modules.llm.provider` is omitted, `llm.default_provider` is used or, when only one provider exists, it is auto-selected.
+When a provider is available and LLMs are enabled, log-triage posts each `needs_llm` finding to `/v1/chat/completions` and stores the model response next to the payload as `<pipeline>_<severity>_finding<N>_response.json`.

 Guidelines for writing effective prompts: